-Chock full of apple, this Apple Hazelnut Cake with Toffee Sauce is a wonderful Fall treat.
+Chock full of apple, this apple cake is a wonderful Fall treat.
 Ground hazelnuts add both texture and flavour to the cake, while the warm toffee sauce is the perfect finishing touch.

 Disclosure: This post is sponsored by Bob's Red Mill.
 As always, all opinions are my own.
 Thanks for supporting brands that support Seasons and Suppers.